 Students who have accumulated a balance in their meal account shall have weekly notices sent to their parent/guardian until the debt is satisfied.
 The notice shall request that payment be made within ten (10) days of receipt of the letter.
 If a prompt payment is not made, the principal shall send a certified letter to the parents/guardians.
 Information on accounts shall be forwarded to the central office for follow-up action.
 The account may be deemed as uncollectible and forwarded to the County Attorney for possible litigation in small claims court.
 Court costs incurred would be the responsibility of the parent/guardian.

+If parents have not contacted the Cafeteria Manager or submitted the amount indicated within ten (10) working days from the date of the final notice, the debt will be considered delinquent.

+Food Service funds may be used to collect delinquent meal charges.

 References:

 702 KAR 6:090